timeNotTime/windows-rdp/readme.md

 12. Enjoy

 Note:
+1) You will get 7GB RAM RDP
-1) It will last till 6hr then you need to run it again
+2) It will last till 6hr (per session) then you need to run it again
-2) Don't open Unity Launcher and Epic Games cuz nippa sar said xd
+3) Don't open Unity Launcher and Epic Games cuz nippa sar said xd

 All credits to https://github.com/ElytrA8